Thrangu Rinpoche: Establishment of Buddhist institutions

 In 1976, after 15 years at Rumtek, Thrangu Rinpoche founded the Thrangu Tashi Choling monastery in Boudhanath, Kathmandu, Nepal, and later also founded a retreat centre and college at Namo Buddha; Tara Abbey, which offers a full dharma education for Tibetan nuns leading to a khenpo degree; a school in Boudhanath for the general education of Tibetan children and young monks in Western subjects and Buddhist studies; and a free medical clinic in an impoverished area of Nepal.

 Thrangu Rinpoche recently completed a large monastery in Sarnath, India, overlooking the deer park where the Buddha gave his first teaching on the Four Noble Truths.
 The monastery is named Vajra Vidya in honor of the Sixteenth Karmapa.
 It is now the seat of the major annual Kagyu conference.

 Worldwide activities

 In 1976, Thrangu Rinpoche began teaching Buddhism throughout Asia and in the West.
 He founded Thrangu House in Oxford, England, in 1981, then in the United States and Canada, he established centres in Crestone, Colorado, Maine, California, Vancouver and Edmonton.
-He has another fourteen centres in nine other countries.
-He is the Abbot of Gampo Abbey, a Karma Kagyu monastery in Cape Breton, Nova Scotia, founded by his dharma brother Chogyam Trungpa Rinpoche, reflective of his close ties the Shambhala Buddhist community.
+He established another fourteen centres in nine other countries.
+He was the Abbot of Gampo Abbey, a Karma Kagyu monastery in Cape Breton, Nova Scotia, founded by his dharma brother Chogyam Trungpa Rinpoche, reflective of his close ties with the Shambhala Buddhist community.

-Rinpoche currently resides in Nepal where he serves as senior tutor to Urgyen Trinley Dorje.
+Rinpoche resided in Nepal where he served as senior tutor to Urgyen Trinley Dorje.